Monsoon Floods Have Killed More Than 320 People In Kerala, India

 The monsoon season is also hitting the region's economy.
 Reuters reports that the rain has impacted local crops, with rubber output likely to fall 13.5 percent from a year ago.
 The news agency adds that Amazon has had to halt deliveries in some parts of Kerala.

-Prime Minister Narendra Modi said he would travel to Kerala to take stock "of the unfortunate situation."
+Modi said he would travel to Kerala to take stock "of the unfortunate situation."

 Spoke to Kerala CM Shri Pinarayi Vijayan again this morning.
 We discussed the flood situation in the state.
 Have asked Defence Ministry to further step up the rescue and relief operations across the state.
 Praying for the safety and well-being of the people of Kerala. @CMOKerala— Narendra Modi (@narendramodi) August 16, 2018